kalviumcommunity/S46_Brain_Snapped/readme.md

 - Attempting to recall a song stuck in your head but struggling to remember the lyrics.

 ### Social Snapshots
-- Making funny faces at yourself in the mirror..
+- Making funny faces at yourself in the mirror.

 Feel free to contribute more peculiar behaviors to this collection!